Jean-Baptiste Robert Lindet: Rapport sur les crimes imputés à Louis Capet

-Jean-Baptiste Lindet, being a member of the Commission of Twenty-one, had an instrumental role in the execution of Louis XVI and drew up the accusation in the acte enonciatif.
+Jean-Baptiste Robert Lindet, being a member of the Commission of Twenty-one, had an instrumental role in the execution of Louis XVI and drew up the accusation in the acte enonciatif.
 He worked incessantly on the project, and became sleep-deprived to the point of exhaustion and was forced to take to his bed.
 At the time of trial, Lindet was to have Charles Barbaroux read the document, due to his fatigue.

 Lindet wrote his accusation as a chronological retelling of the treasonous acts of the King, beginning in May 1789 and spanning until 10 August 1792.
-Beginning with the eve of the calling of the Estates-General, Lindet argued that Louis XVI intended to use the representatives to raise money for the bankrupt crown, and then send them on their way with few reforms.
-When this did not prove effective, Louis XVI resorted to the use of military force, which catalyzed the storming of the Bastille, and the movement of the King to Paris.
+Beginning with the eve of the calling of the Estates-General, Lindet argued that Louis intended to use the representatives to raise money for the bankrupt crown, and then send them on their way with few reforms.
+When this did not prove effective, Louis resorted to the use of military force, which catalyzed the storming of the Bastille, and the movement of the King to Paris.
 From this point, he focused on the counter-revolutionary actions of the King as showcased by the discovery of the Armoire de fer (Iron Cupboard), proving that the king was duplicitous.
-By the summer of 1792, Lindet argued that Louis XVI had realized his counter-revolutionary efforts had proved futile, and he would have to take military action.
+By the summer of 1792, Lindet argued that Louis had realized his counter-revolutionary efforts had proved futile, and he would have to take military action.
 He provoked the insurrection of 10 August, with the gathering of troops at the Tuileries, and when he saw his imminent defeat the Swiss were left to die for an undeserving king.
 Lindet would be known to have a strong opinion in this matter because during the Insurrection, he actually worked to help a Swiss guard escape.
 In his accusation against the king, Lindet focused strongly on his duplicity and betrayal against the actions of the French Revolution.
 His acte enonciatif characterized the views of the Montagnards, and also violated the Criminal Code of 1791.
-Another inconsistency in the trial of Louis XVI was that the argument presented against him by Lindet disregarded any account of the Revolutionary violence against the King, thus presenting his accusation as a series of inexcusable crimes against the Revolution.
+Another inconsistency in the trial of Louis was that the argument presented against him by Lindet disregarded any account of the Revolutionary violence against the King, thus presenting his accusation as a series of inexcusable crimes against the Revolution.